 Finding a good mothers group is something many mums long for almost before they conceive their baby.
-Mum groups can be about finding new friends who can relate to having a baby at a similar time, finding mums who live close by or just finding a way to get out of the house with a new baby in a like-minded group.
+Mum groups can be about finding new friends who can relate to having a baby at a similar time, finding mums who live close by or just finding a way to get out of the house with a new baby.

 Finding the perfect Brisbane mums group